Local Service Overview

 - Appointing an executor to manage the estate and carry out the terms of the will

-Common planning points when preparing a will
+Why planning points when preparing a will can matter in Don Mills

 Preparing a will often involves reviewing your assets, liabilities, intended beneficiaries, and the people you want to trust with important responsibilities.
 That may include: